sellorm/gcp-rsp-k8s/README.md

 The goal of this repo is to provide a minimally functional guide to implementing a Kubernetes backed RStudio Server Pro instance on GCP.

+**Note:** The keys/tokens in this repo are shown as examples only.
+None of them actually work.
+I'm not that stupid ;)

 ## Target Architecture

 ![](gcp_rsp_k8s.png)